-Consistent with the mobility corridor concept, a well-connected network of complete streets provides multiple and direct routes between destinations for people traveling in a variety of ways.
-Figure 3-17 illustrates a well-connected street network.
+Consistent with the mobility corridor concept, a well-connected network of complete streets provides multiple and direct routes between destinations.
+Figure 3-16 illustrates a well-connected street network.

 Because walking and biking are easier on a connected street network, a connected street network supports the 20-minute neighborhood concept, where all daily necessities are within a 20-minute walk of bike ride.
 Even where less-connected street networks have been established by jurisdictions, trails, paths, bridges, and midblock street crossings increase connectivity for people walking and bicycling.
 Emergency response also benefits from a well-connected street system.